 For this reason, this project aims to provide a presentation layer (via a streamlit application) that displays the following information to the user:

-A list of cleaning personal that is linked to the best/worst customer experiences.
+A list of cleaning personnel that is linked to the best/worst customer experiences.

 A list of apartments that are linked to the best/worst customer experiences.

-An analysis to identify if certain cleaning people or appartements became a central node in a node of bad customer experiences or form a cluster utilizing utilizing Deep Modularity Networks.
+An analysis to identify if certain cleaning personnel or appartements became a central node in a node of bad customer experiences or form a cluster utilizing utilizing Deep Modularity Networks.

 A list of cleaners that are assumed to have a high record of bad cleaning quality, which is determined through the use of a Graph Embedding-Technique (TransE) that learns whether a review indicates a bad cleaning quality.